Invitation to the Game: Plot Introduction

-Plot Summary
+Plot summary

 Lisse and her friends are unemployed sixteen year olds after graduating from a respected private government run school, and are dumped in the city along with nearly a hundred others at different locations, called Designated Areas or DAs.
 At the local Unemployed Rehab Center, the reality of their new lives is spelled out for them.
 They cannot leave their designated area unless they have a travel pass, something that is apparently quite rare.
 If they are caught outside their DA, they will be arrested by the Thought Police.
 As Unemployed, Lisse and her friends receive a monthly stipend of credits that they can only use at Government controlled food stores.
 Government controlled clothing stores are apparently free for the unemployed, and provide clothing in fantastic and garish colors and styles, a sharp contrast to the drab and simple clothes most employed workers wear.
 The group speculates that it's to make the unemployed stick out more in their colorless surroundings.
 Things like travel passes and non food related purchases are restricted to the employed, though it seems that both groups use the same type of credits, since unemployeds can make things to sell to the employed masses, and there is no mention of having to exchange one set of credits for another.
 The Unemployment center provides the monthly credit stipend, a free dining room that supplies 3 simple meals a day, a dorm that can be used for a very limited amount of time, and locations of rent free housing that the unemployed are allowed to live in.
 Lisse's group decides to stick together and, by claiming to be a "corporation" that makes things for the employed to buy, are allowed to move into a warehouse.
 Since they aren't allowed to buy anything but food and cleaning supplies, the unemployed must "scrounge" for everything else they would need, like bedding, furniture, cooking supplies, electronic devices that can be repurposed into other things.

 They discover that by day, the area they live in is a dreary, dirty, and unsafe place.
 By night, however, the unemployed residents come out and are far more active.
 Coffee bars, tea houses and discos are open and very active at night, along with much more foot traffic, in garish and wild colors that make what Lisse's group is wearing look like drab worker clothes.
 Lisse and her friends spend several evenings trying to fit into their new world and meet other unemployed groups after they realize that this is their life now.
 Karen, Trent, Katie, Paul and Alden all have skills that aren't easily translated into the very simplistic lifestyle of the unemployed.
-They are the catalyst of venturing out into the night to find out how the other unemployed groups spend their lives in the their new reality.
+They are the catalyst of venturing out into the night to find out how the other unemployed groups spend their lives in their new reality.